Idle Scholarship for Graduate Study in New York

 We are delighted to invite applications from undergraduates in their final year for the Idle Scholarship, for four months study in New York after graduation from Pembroke.
-The Scholarship, which is tenable from September 2013, involves study in New York as a member of Occidental College, and is a result of the generous support of Eric Idle (1962).
+The Scholarship, which is tenable from September 2017, involves study in New York as a member of Occidental College, and is a result of the generous support of Eric Idle (Pembroke 1962).

 The Idle Scholar will spend one semester (four months) in New York, studying International Relations in the context of the United Nations, and gaining work experience in a department of the UN itself.
-All fees, the cost of single-room in New York are covered; the Idle Scholarship also provides a generous travel allowance.
+In addition a week of field work will be spent visiting UN projects in Costa Rica.
+Tuition fees for the semester are covered, under an agreement between Pembroke and Occidental.
+The Idle Scholarship itself has a value of £5000, and a further award means that up to £10,000 is available to the successful candidate.
+This equates to approximately $12,000 which covers $6,000 of accommodation costs in New York, $4,000 of travel, food and other living costs and $2,000 costs associated with the Costa Rica trip.
 Details of the courses offered by Occidental are available online at www.oxy.edu.
 Prospective applicants should study these closely, and present their application accordingly.

-Applicants should submit a CV, together with a statement of not more than 500 words describing their academic interests and their proposed course of study in America, to the Tutorial Office by the Friday after the end of full term (November 30th ).
+Applicants should submit a CV, together with a statement of not more than 500 words describing their academic interests and their proposed course of study in the USA, to Sally Clowes (firstname.lastname@example.org) in the Tutorial Office by, Monday 16 January 2017.
 Applicants should ensure that the CV and statement of interests between them cover the following points:

-Applicants should also ask their Director of Studies or Tutor (or other appropriate referee, such as a supervisor) to provide them with a reference, to reach the Tutorial Office by the same date, November 30th.
-Interviews for the shortlisted candidates will be held at the beginning of the Lent Term 2013.
+Applicants should also ask their Director of Studies or Tutor (or other appropriate referee, such as a supervisor) to provide them with a reference, to reach Sally Clowes (email@example.com) in the Tutorial Office by the same date, Monday 16 January 2017.
+Interviews for the shortlisted candidates will be held by the end of January.